mkornajcik/leaguele/README.md

 2. **build_typescript**: Install dependencies and compile TypeScript.
 3. **build_assets**: Install dependencies and build Tailwind CSS assets.
 4. **test**: Install dependencies and run Jest tests.

 ---

-## Modes Overview

-1. **Classic**
-   The player makes guesses and receives feedback comparing champion attributes (roles, gender, resource etc.).
-Deduce the champion fitting all criteria.
-2. **Quote**
-   A random champion quote or voice line is shown; the player matches it to the champion.
-3. **Ability**
-   An ability description or hint is presented; guess which champion it belongs to.
-4. **Emoji**
-   A sequence of emojis encodes hints about the champion or abilities; decode and guess the champion.
-5. **Splash**
-   A zoomed-in/cropped portion of the official splash art is shown; guess the champion from the partial image.

-Assets (images, emojis) are fetched at runtime from Riot’s CDN or Community Dragon CDN, avoiding redistribution of assets in the repo.

----